BR0kEN-/cikit/cmf/all/.cikit/README.md

 vagrant provision
 ```

-Add the `ANSIBLE_ARGS="--tags=php-stack,solr"` environment variable with desired tags before the command to do a partial provisioning.
+Add the `CIKIT_TAGS="php-stack,solr"` environment variable with desired tags before the command to do a partial provisioning.

 ### Application actions